envisioning/vocab/vocab/Hallucination.md

 ---
 category: ARCH, DATA
+generality:
+- 0.45
+- 0.435
+- 0.42
+- 0.405
+- 0.39
+- 0.375
+- 0.36
 slug: hallucination
 summary: Generation of inaccurate, fabricated, or irrelevant output by a model, not grounded in the input data or reality.
 title: Hallucination
 ---